Rudxain/ideas/software/Triple-lang/README.md

 Damn, I'll have to invent new names 🥲

 BTW, I'm looking for a collective name (a name to refer to all 3 langs as 1).
-"CZY" is bad.
+"CZR" is bad.

 ## Cranket
 Its name is meant to communicate pragmatism and realism, while representing inanimate objects rather than self-aware beings.